-In COVID-19 patients, ventricular arrhythmias are relatively rare and account for around 6% of inpatient cardiac arrests [250, 251]; while asystole and pulseless electrical activity (PEA) are more common [252].
+In COVID-19 patients, ventricular arrhythmias are relatively rare and account for around 6% of inpatient cardiac arrests [250, 251], whereas asystole and pulseless electrical activity are more common [252].
 Several potential mechanisms may drive ventricular arrhythmias in COVID-19 [253-257].
-Firstly, the systemic inflammation may exacerbate proarrhythmogenic activity in patients with pre-existing ischaemic cardiomyopathy, myocardial scar and a nidus for ventricular tachycardia (VT) [254].
-Secondly, the COVID-19 inflammatory response can unmask clinically silent non-ischaemic cardiomyopathy, leading to VT storm [255].
-Thirdly, the COVID-19 infection itself can cause acute myocarditis and/or myocardial injury leading to ventricular arrhythmias [256, 257].
+First, the systemic inflammation may exacerbate pro-arrhythmogenic activity in patients with pre-existing ischaemic cardiomyopathy, myocardial scar and a nidus for ventricular tachycardia (VT) [254].
+Second, the COVID-19 inflammatory response can unmask clinically silent nonischaemic cardiomyopathy, leading to VT storm [255].
+Third, the COVID-19 infection itself can cause acute myocarditis and/or myocardial injury leading to ventricular arrhythmias [256, 257].
 There is little evidence supporting the occurrence of ventricular arrhythmias in COVID-19 patients without underlying cardiac disease or myocardial injury [258, 259].